Risk & Resilience at DCU

 Welcome to the risk & resilience section of the University's website.
 This section is managed by the Office of the Chief Operations Officer (COO) with day-to-day responsibility for its maintenance and contents being the responsibility of the University Risk and Compliance Officer (RCO).

 This section deals primarily with risk management and resilience within the University and its wholly owned subsidiary campus companies.
-A seperate webpage section deals with compliance issues within both the University and its campus companies - see link.
+A separate web page section deals with compliance issues within both the University and its campus companies - see link.

-The primary roles of the Risk & Resilence Function are as follows:
+The primary roles of the Risk & Resilience Function are as follows:

 - to assist all units across the University, and its wholly owned campus companies, in meeting their obligations with regard to risk management and resilience;